-Questions about the theoretical and practical value of nudging have been explored (Kosters & Van der Heijden, 2015).
-Nudges need to be assessed with respect to their ability to produce lasting behavior change (Frey & Rogers, 2014).
-Critics have noted that the philosophy behind nudging (liberal paternalism) assumes a human lack of rationality and agency (Gigerenzer, 2015).
+Questions about the theoretical and practical value of nudging have been explored (Kosters & Van der Heijden, 2015) with respect to their ability to produce lasting behavior change (Frey & Rogers, 2014), as well as their assumptions of irrationality and lack of agency (Gigerenzer, 2015).
 There may also be limits to nudging due to non-cognitive constraints and population differences, such as a lack of financial resources if nudges are designed to increase savings (Loibl et al., 2016).
-The limits of nudging speak to the value of field experimentation in order to test behavioral interventions prior to their implementation.
+Limits in the application of nudges speak to the value of field experimentation in order to test behavioral interventions prior to their implementation.

 Frey, E., & Rogers, T. (2014).
 Persistence: How treatment effects persist after interventions stop.
 Policy Insights from the Behavioral and Brain Sciences, 1(1), 172-179.

 Gigerenzer, G. (2015).
 On the supposed evidence for libertarian paternalism.
 Review of Philosophy and Psychology, 6, 361-383.

 Gill, D. (2018, February 20).
 When ‘nudging’ is forever—the case of Sweden.
 Chicago Booth Review. http://review.chicagobooth.edu/behavioral-science/2018/article/when-nudging-forever-case-sweden.